 As you might imagine . . .

-You’re paid a pre-agreed percentage of the value of a purchase each time a prospective customer uses your link to click through to the merchant’s website and buys something.
+You’re paid a pre-agreed percentage of the value of the purchase each time a prospective customer uses your link to click through to the merchant’s website and buys something.

 OK – so here’s where online marketing start getting deep.